Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

-How much does an auto dealer or wholesaler bond cost in South Carolina?
+How much does a South Carolina auto dealer or wholesale dealer license bond cost?

-South Carolina auto dealer and wholesaler bonds ensure that principals (dealers and wholesalers) comply with all provisions of Title 56 of the South Carolina Code of Laws relating to motor vehicle dealers and the sale and transfer of motor vehicles.
+South Carolina auto dealer and wholesaler bonds ensure that dealers and wholesalers comply with all provisions of Title 56 of the South Carolina Code of Laws relating to motor vehicle dealers and the sale and transfer of motor vehicles.
 The bond protects any owner of a motor vehicle from any loss or damage suffered as a result of the principal’s actions or the actions of the principal’s salesmen or representatives.
-Harmed parties will be protected up to the full penal sum of the bond ($15,000 or $30,000), and the principal must reimburse the surety for all damages paid out.
+Harmed parties will be protected up to the full penal sum of the $30,000 bond, and the principal must reimburse the surety for all damages paid out.

-Motor vehicle dealer and wholesaler surety bonds in South Carolina do not automatically expire with the license for which they were initially issued, but instead continue from license year to license year upon proper payment.
+Motor vehicle dealer and wholesaler surety bonds in South Carolina do not automatically expire with the license for which they were initially issued, but instead continue from license year to license year for as long as the dealer pays his or her premium.
 The surety can cancel the bond by providing written notice of cancellation to the Department of Motor Vehicles 30 days before the effective date of termination.

 How to become an auto dealer in South Carolina

 To become licensed as a retail dealer, wholesale dealer, motorcycle dealer, wholesale motorcycle dealer, travel trailer dealer, or wholesale auto auction dealer in South Carolina, applicants must submit the following materials:

 - Complete the application for a dealer or wholesaler license and indicate whether you are applying for a license as a motorcycle dealer, wholesale auction dealer, wholesale-only dealer, motorcycle wholesale dealer, retail or wholesale dealer, or a recreational vehicle dealer